APSL/rasengan/README.md

 ### Future work

-    - Use a option to get output in check_mrpe format.
+    - Use a option to get output in check_mrpe format. (in progress)
+    - Count warnings too (now only errors)